Prohelion/prohelion.github.io/docs/Profinity/Profiles.md

 # Profinity Profile Packs

+Profinity Profile Packs are a new introduction to Profinity V2 and serve as an extension to the Profile-based structure of Profinity Classic.

+## Profinity Profiles

 A Profile is the core mechanism by which Profinity maintains the configuration of your system.
 Profiles typically consist of one or more CAN-Ethernet Bridges, which are used to connect to the CAN network as well as devices that you might be managing.

 Profinity keeps track of your profile and loads the most recently used one each time you start the tool.